Last Updated on

 - Whole30 Compliant

 - Vegan (just use veggie stock)

 - SIMPLY IRRESISTIBLE

-Serve as is, or with a dollop of greek yoghurt, some crunchy croutons or pepitas on top.
+Serve this sweet potato pumpkin soup as is, or with a dollop of greek yoghurt, some crunchy croutons or pepitas on top.

 Feel free to go ahead and make a batch for meal prep.
 This soup freezes extremely well, making it perfect for portioning out for work lunches or quick weeknight dinners.